guusj/books/Warbreaker_BrandonSanderson.md

 He sat in his little boat, moving slowly across the dark water of the bay.
 Night fishing.
 During the day, one had to pay a fee to fish in T’Telir waters.
 Well, technically, during the night you were supposed to pay too.
 But the thing about night was, nobody could see you.
 Old Chapps chuckled to himself, lowering his net over the side of the boat.
 The waters made their characteristic lap, lap, lap against the side of the boat.
 Dark.
 He liked it dark.
 Lap, lap, lap.
 Occasionally, he was given better work.
 Taking bodies from one of the city’s slumlords, weighting them down with rocks tied in a sack to the foot, then tossing them into the bay.
 There were probably hundreds of them down there, floating in the current with their feet weighed to the floor.
 A party of skeletons, having a dance.
 Dance, dance, dance.
 No bodies tonight, though.
 Too bad.
 That meant fish.
-Free fish, he didn’t have to pay tariffs on.
+Free fish he didn’t have to pay tariffs on.
 And free fish were good fish.
 _No . . ._ a voice said to him. _A little bit more to your right._
 The sea talked to him sometimes.
 Coaxed him this way or that.
 He happily made his way in the direction indicated.
 He was out on the waters almost every night.
 They should know him pretty well by now.
 _Good.
 Drop the net._